 Location: 25 km south-east of Paris, in Ile de France region.

-Best time to go: the chateau is always great to visit.
+Best time to go Fontainebleau: the chateau is always great to visit.
 If you want to hike, we suggest anytime from early spring to late fall.

-Provins is a fortified medieval town well known for its medieval fairs.
-A long time ago it was the capital of the powerful Counts of Champagne.
-Thanks to the counts’ protection and its strategic position, the town became one of the main actors of the early development of international trade fairs and the wool industry in Europe, during the XIth and XVIIIth centuries.
-Walking around Provins is a step back in time: the impressive fortress, the tour César, cute timbered houses along cobbled streets and some interesting historical buildings.
-However, Provin’s main highlight is its “underground town” that you cannot miss.
-For more information, you can check our Provins post here below.
+Provins is one of the few medieval towns near Paris and one of the best side trips from Paris.
+This fortified town is well known for its medieval fairs.
+A long time ago Provins was the capital of the powerful Counts of Champagne.
+Thanks to the counts’ protection and its strategic position, the town became one of the main actors of the early development of international trade fairs and the wool industry in Europe during the XI to XVIII centuries.
+Walking around Provins is like a step back in time: the impressive fortress, the tour César, cute timbered houses along cobbled streets, some interesting historical buildings or its unique “underground town”.

 Location: 70 km south-east of Paris, in Ile de France region.

-How to reach Provins from Paris: there are direct trains from Paris Gare de l’Est to Provins (1 hr 22 min).
-You can see all the transportation options here
+Paris day trips by train are very easy.
+There are direct trains from Paris Gare de l’Est to Provins (1 hr 22 min, hourly).
+You can see all the transportation options (public transportation or by car) here

-Marly le Roi is a small town is not far from the Seine river and totally dominated on the south by the beautiful Marly Forest.
+Marly le Roi is a small town near Paris totally dominated on the South by the beautiful Marly Forest.
 Louis XIV chose Marly to build “his” Chateau de Marly to use during his weekends of leisure.
-The Chateau de Marly was more intimate than the royal palace and far from Versailles’ court etiquette.
+The Chateau de Marly was more intimate than Chateau de Versailles and far from the court etiquette.
 Only a few people had the honor to be the king’s guests at Marly and they were appointed directly by Louis XIV the day before the departure.
 The chateau was totally destroyed during the French Revolution but you can still see the chateau’s layout and the surrounding park with a lake, lots of sculptures and magnificent fountains and pools.
 The famous Marly Horses that you can see today at Louvre Museum, were located at the Chateau de Marly’s entrance watching over Marly’s Drinking Trough, the biggest drinking trough for horses in Europe.

-Also, some people may want to visit the Chateau de Montecristo, Alexandre Dumas’ home, and its park.
+In Marly, you may also want to visit Alexandre Dumas’ home, the Chateau de Montecristo, and its park.
 This beautiful and intriguing castle is a good opportunity to know more about the writer’s life and work.

 Location: 20 km west of Paris, in Ile de France region.

-Best time to go: from early spring to late fall.
+Best time to go to Marly: from early spring to late fall.

-How to reach Marly from Paris: there are direct trains from La Défense to Marly-le-Roi (train L towards St Nom la Bretèche, 1hr).
-To reach La Défense train station take RER A or metro line 1.
-You can see all the transportation options here
+There are many direct trains from La Défense to Marly-le-Roi.
+To reach La Défense train station, take RER A or metro line 1.
+Then take train L towards St Nom la Bretèche (1hr, every 20 min).
+You can see all the transportation options (public transportation or by car) here.

 More Information: Office de Tourisme